Joey Meneses Player Props: Nationals vs. Reds

-The Washington Nationals, including Joey Meneses (.200 slugging percentage in past 10 games, including zero home run), take on starter Brett Kennedy and the Cincinnati Reds at Nationals Park, Tuesday at 11:05 AM ET.
+Joey Meneses -- with an on-base percentage of .238 in his past 10 games, 84 points lower than his season-long percentage -- will be in action for the Washington Nationals versus the Cincinnati Reds, with Graham Ashcraft on the hill, on July 5 at 7:05 PM ET.

-He had a hitless showing in his last game (0-for-4) against the Reds.
+In his last game he had a one-hit showing (1-for-3) against the Reds.

 Joey Meneses Game Info & Props vs. the Reds